Cognitive Behavioural Therapy (CBT)

 Does CBT work for everyone?

-CBT is effective for many individuals, but it may not work for everyone as treatment outcomes can vary depending on individual factors and circumstances.
+CBT is effective for many individuals, but it may not work for everyone as Cognitive Behavioural Therapy Treatment outcomes can vary depending on individual factors and circumstances.

 What is the success rate of CBT?